chimaobi-okite/Loan_Default_Prediction/README.md

 It is your job to predict if a loan was good or bad, i.e. accurately predict binary outcome variable, where Good is 1 and Bad is 0.

 ## Ranking
-This solution was among the top 2% in the Zindi's leaderboard.
+This solution is currently ranked Ist on the Zindi's leaderboard.
 You can see more about it on the notebook